 Laura-Ashley is the new Executive Director of the Caddo Lake Institute, now based in both East Texas and Shreveport, LA.
 The Caddo Lake Institute has a 25 year track record of strong science and of bringing the community into planning for the watershed.
 Overdyke will build upon the conservation efforts by bringing more people into the fold and exploring opportunities for sustainable tourism to benefit the ecological, cultural, and economic integrity of the Caddo Lake region.
 Read More >

 Erica is the administrator for CLI, assisting in the smooth functioning of the institute behind the scenes.
 A native of Charlotte, North Carolina, Erica is passionate about conservation, pollution and lessening negative human impact on our environment.
-She has extensive prior experience as an Executive Assistant and in general Office Management.
-Erica, her husband and three children, moved to the Shreveport/ Bossier area in 2007 from Alpharetta, GA and have since thoroughly enjoyed the many outdoor activities the area has to offer.
+She has extensive prior office administration experience, as well as a solid non-profit background.
+Erica, her husband and three children thoroughly enjoy the many outdoor activities the area has to offer and are proud to be a part of the conservation efforts at Caddo Lake.

 DR. ROY DARVILLE